 The Associate Administrator for the Office of Strategic Sealift, who reports directly to the Maritime Administrator, also serves as the Chair of Transportation Group (Ocean Shipping) committee, with the Office of Sealift Operations & Emergency Response serving as Secretariat.
-TG(OS) reports directly to Civil Emergency Planning Committee, and when necessary to Supreme Headquarters Allied Powers Europe (SHAPE).
-TG(OS) meets several times annually, both in its entirely and in representative working group sessions, using two formats:
+TG(OS) reports directly to the Civil Emergency Planning Committee and, when necessary, to Supreme Headquarters Allied Powers Europe (SHAPE).
+TG(OS) meets several times annually, both in its entirety and in representative working group sessions, using two formats:

 - NATO only -- only the current 28 NATO members attend

 - Euro-Atlantic Partnership Council (EAPC) -- NATO member nations plus national representatives from EAPC attend.
-Note: EAPC Nations participate in TG(OS) work, but are not involved in the decision-making process.
+Note: EAPC Nations participate in TG(OS) work, however, are not involved in the decision-making process.